swiftlang/swift-syntax/CONTRIBUTING.md

 ### Test Case Mutation

-When the `SWIFTPARSER_ENABLE_ALTERNATE_TOKEN_INTROSPECTION` environment variable is set while building swift-syntax, SwiftParser records alternative tokens that the parser was looking for at specific offsets in the source file, e.g. whether it also checked for a `struct` keyword when the source code contained a `class` keyword.
+When the `SWIFTPARSER_ENABLE_ALTERNATE_TOKEN_INTROSPECTION` environment variable is set while building swift-syntax, the parser records alternative tokens that the parser was looking for at specific offsets in the source file, e.g. whether it also checked for a `struct` keyword when the source code contained a `class` keyword.
 It will then use that information to mutate the test case by e.g. substituting `class` with `struct`.

 When testing finds one of these failures, it will show you the syntax tree that produced the failure.
 Create a new test case with the source code the failure gives you and fix the failure.